sandcobainer/evomusic/README.md

 # evoMusic: Genetic Algorithm interface for FoxDot in Atom

+This is an extension of the native FoxDot interface for Atom and hence requires all the setup for the former project.
 See [FoxDot's repository](https://github.com/Qirky/FoxDot) for installation and usage instructions.

-This is an extension of the native FoxDot interface for Atom.
-The earlier interface had the following features:

-- Multiple cursors are executed in order of creation.
-- Can evaluate the entire file.
-- Autocompletion.
-- Message Logger

- This APM package includes the following extensions, designed specifically for Genetic Algorithms in FoxDot
+This APM package is designed specifically for Genetic Algorithms (GA) in FoxDot.
+Two variants of GA are applied with FoxDot player objects.
+Each player object in it's current state is considered a genome and is evolved using 2 variants of the GA

-- Parser Grammar to parse and understand FoxDot Player objects
-- Genetic algorithms to evolve musical piece
-- Text interactions to Evolve a code snippet from player `p1` to `p2`
-- Asynchronous parallel evolutions
-- Cmd/Ctrl + Z to stop evolutions
-- Visual feedback for current evolution in text editor
-- Override evolutions in the same function
-- Degree of a player is left untouched (works with sample based players like play, loop)
-- Euclidean normalization for fitness
-- WebSocket server for visualization
+1. Directed Evolution: Evolves a player `p1` to `p2` over a defined number of evolutions and population.
+In each generation, the fittest possible player is selected and played as the object moves towards the destination player.

+2. Novelty Search: Essentially a goal-less search, this variant allows the coder to mutate and direct the search to find new players around the source player `p1` provided.
+In this, the coder is expected to rate the players with a positive or negative fitness and the algorithm executes every member of the population while doing so.
+To spawn

+**Stop FoxDot** (`cmd-e`) in order to start an evolution.
+**Stop FoxDot** (`cmd-z`) in order to stop an evolution.
+**Toggle FoxDot** (`cmd-up`) in order to start it.
+**Toggle FoxDot** (`cmd-e`) in order to start it.

+Note: `cmd` is replaced by `ctrl` in Windows

 # Evolve API
 Parameters for a directed search: